-Live the Carioca Lifestyle at These 5 Stunning Hotels in Rio de Janeiro
+Live the Carioca Lifestyle at These 9 Stunning Rio de Janeiro Hotels

-The explosive excitement and wave of new visitors brought on by the 2014 World Cup and 2016 Olympic Games kicked Rio into overdrive.
-Now, dilapidated buildings and once seedy districts are now the home of game-changing museums, hot-spot restaurants, and design-forward hotels that nod to the city’s modernist roots.
-Clearly, there’s never been a better time to visit the Cidade Maravilhosa.
-From a sultry hilltop hideaway to a sleek new high-rise with the city’s best views, here are five stylish hotels to consider when you go.
+There’s never been a better time to visit the Cidade Maravilhosa.
+Still reeling after the explosive excitement brought on by the 2014 World Cup and 2016 Olympic Games kicked Rio, Rio's dilapidated buildings and once seedy districts are now home to game-changing museums, hot-spot restaurants, and design-forward hotels that pay homage to the city's modernist roots.
+From tranquil hilltop hideaways to sleek high-rises with stunning views, here are nine stylish Rio de Janeiro hotels to consider when you go.

 Like moths to a flame, Rio’s movers and shakers have beelined for the Fasano ever since it debuted in 2007—seduced, no doubt, by its Philippe Starck–designed interiors, sceney rooftop infinity pool, and proximity to Ipanema Beach.
 Inspired by the city’s modernist heritage, Fasano cherry-picked 50s- and 60s-style furniture from Brazilian designers like Oscar Niemeyer and Sérgio Rodrigues to offset all that leather and Grecian marble, though it’s the floor-to-ceiling window views of the Atlantic and surrounding Ipanema that truly wow.
 There’s also a top-notch Italian seafood restaurant and bar, but the rooftop is where you want to enjoy that caipirinha—and those famous Rio sunsets.